videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-template-automation/readme.md

       | **Condition** | `204` | response to verify in the condition |
       ||||

-1. On the Logic App Designer, in the Teams connection box, click `Post to team channel that the copy-paste action was completed successfully`.
+1. On the Logic App Designer, in the Teams connection box, click `Post to team channel that the action was completed successfully`.
 This example uses Teams connector:

 1. If prompted, sign in to your email account with your credentials so that Logic Apps can create a connection to your Teams account.